tobeasy/ai_api/readme.md

 ```
 An executable file will then appear in the /dist directory

+## Using
+After the first start you have to save an api-key for the desired AI-model.
+To do this, just paste it in the api-key textfield and click 'Save api-key'.

 ## Technical description
 A simple UI was built using Streamlit.
-It allows to select an AI model to have a conversation with, and add and delete api-keys for it.
+It allows to select an AI model to have a conversation with and add and delete api-keys for it.
 The storage for the api-keys was created using SQLite, as no huge amount of data is expected for this application.
 The Request_distributor receives the message of the user and distributes it then to the corresponding api of the selected AI model.